hknutsen/utils/sysadmin/README.md

-# System administration scripts
+# System administration

-This directory contains scripts for configuration, operation and upkeep of Fedora Linux.
+This directory contains scripts and playbooks for configuration, operation and upkeep of Fedora Linux.

 ## Prerequisites